Smith & Wesson Model 29: Quiet Special Purpose Revolver

 Some S&W model 29s were rebuilt by the AAI Corporation to make the Quiet Special Purpose Revolvers (QSPR).
 These had a new, short, smoothbore barrel length of 35 mm, with an overall length of 170 mm, and a 10 mm bore, in addition to having the cylinder chambers reamed to accept the special QSPR ammunition which externally resembled metal-cased .410-bore shotgun shells, but internally worked as a piston to trap the gases.

 This pistol was developed from 1967 to 1972 to be used by tunnel rats in the Vietnam War.
 The QSPR was tested on the battlefield in 1969, and an improvement and testing program ran from 1969 to 1972.
-It officially never entered service.
-The US withdrawal from Vietnam reduced interest in the QSPR weapon, and the program ended in 1972 although unsubstantiated rumors claim the QSPR may have been used by CIA assassins during the Cold War, and continues to be used by so-called "Black Book teams".
+It never officially entered service.
+The US withdrawal from Vietnam reduced interest in the QSPR weapon, and the program ended in 1972 although unsubstantiated rumors claim the QSPR may have been used by CIA assassins during the Cold War and continues to be used by so-called "Black Book teams".

 A Russian handgun introduced in 2002, the OTs-38 Stechkin silent revolver, is described as using a system virtually identical to the QSPR.